 Form 502 must be filed by the 15th day of the fourth month following the close of the entity's taxable year.
 For example, calendar year returns must be filed on or before April 15 each year.

-Beginning in January 2014, the Virginia Department of Taxation will accept electronically filed PTE tax returns (Form 502).
-Virginia’s program works with the IRS e-File program allowing both your federal and state tax return to be filed together through one secure system.
-Visit the PTE e-File page for complete details.
+- The PTE e-File program works with the IRS e-File program and allows both the federal and state returns to be filed together through one secure system.

 The automatic extension of time to file does not extend the payment due date for withholding tax.
 The withholding tax payment is due on the due date of the pass-through entity's return regardless of whether the extension to file the income return (Form 502) is used.
 Use Form 502W to make the withholding tax payment by the due date.